StuartRucker/imagebert-dataset/README.md

 5. Screenshot sequences of text which fit the criteria
 6. Extract all URLs and add them to a queue to be scraped

-These are the criteria for a screenshot
+These are the criteria for a screenshot:

 * All of the text must be at least 100 pixels tall, and at most 512 x 256 pixels in size.
 * It must contain at least ~50 visible tokens

-### Scaling up to a Distributed System {#scaling-up-to-a-distributed-system}
+### Scaling up to a Distributed System

 Scraping a massive dataset would ideally need to be done by a cluster of scrapers to make things fast enough.
 Here’s how it works: